StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/college-decisions-career.md

 In no particular order:

 - Coming in with credit already in-the-bank helps a lot in easing time pressure.
 High school AP classes and dual-enrollment are two ways of getting this advantage.
 (Keep in mind that high school students who don't dual-enroll during the public school year can still take classes at community colleges over summers).
 - Try to take higher-level classes in your field(s) of interest as soon as possible.
 General and/or core-curriculum Math, Science, and English classes don't help you narrow things down much.
-It is best to get a good idea of what a path is "really like" before you lay a lot of track that you'll have to pull up if you change your mind.
+It is best to get a good idea of what a path is "really like" before you lay down a lot of track that you'll have to pull up if you change your mind.
 - Similarly, real-world work experience (as gained in internships, for example) is very useful in seeing "what things are really like" in your field of study.
 Oftentimes, the classroom environment is very different from the actual day-to-day job.
 - Even if you end up taking some time to figure out what is right for you, taking summer classes can help you still graduate in a timely-manner (for example, in 4 years).
 - See if you can knock out multiple degree requirements with the same class.
 If you are clever, you may be able to kill two or even three birds with the same stone, thereby reducing the overall number of classes you need to take to meet all requirements.
 (For example, if you have to take a literature class and a multicultural/diversity class, you might try taking a multicultural literature class to knock out both requirements at the same time).
 - Getting scholarships can help offset some of the financial pressure, which in turn can let you take your time more in figuring things out.
-- Try to find older people to whom you can ask questions (both older students in your major and also much older mentors with lots of experience with the path you are interested in taking).
+- Try to find older people of whom you can ask questions (both older students in your major and also much older mentors with lots of experience with the path you are interested in taking).
 These people can give you invaluable feedback.
 Ask lots and lots of questions.
 - Writing out lists of pros and cons for various paths can help you make decisions in a more measured and objective manner.

 {{% /application %}}